sandykr01/sandykr01/README.md

 Full Stack Web Developer
 ------------------------

-I am a dedicated and enthusiastic final year student with excellent problem-solving skills along with Internship experience in the field of Back-End Web Development.
+I am a dedicated and enthusiastic software engineering with excellent problem-solving skills along with decent experience in the industry and started my journey with a few internships in the field of Back-End Web Development.
 Strong interpersonal & communication skills with the ability to translate business requirements into technical solutions.
 Proficient in JAVA, PYTHON, JAVASCRIPT, and SQL.

 *   🌍  I'm based in India
 *   🧠  I'm learning MERN Stack